NEISSproject/tf2_neiss_nlp/README.md

 `pip install --use-feature=2020-resolver <path_to:tf2_neiss_nlp>`

 ### Install tf2_neiss_nlp as a developer:
+The cloned git repos is linked to the virtual environment and can be edited.

-First consider to clone and install [tfaip](https://github.com/Planet-AI-GmbH/tf2_aip_base) for development too.
+First consider to clone and install [tfaip](https://github.com/Planet-AI-GmbH/tf2_aip_base) in development mode too.
+Otherwise it will be installed from PyPi.

 `pip install -e <path_to:tf2_neiss_nlp>`